 Governance: data is delivered using industry-standard quorate rules for contributed data models.
 A minimum of three observations on an entity are required for data to be published in order to maintain client confidentiality.

 Compliance with code of business conduct: All employees are required to maintain the highest standards of conduct, supported by training and regular affirmations of the code.

 Methodology Committee: Forum for all contributing financial institutions:

-- Ensures that the suite of data is optimised for credit risk management
+Ensure that the suite of data is optimized for credit risk management

 Advise on potential academic applications of the aggregated content